COVID-19 Online Retail Scheme

 How is my application evaluated?

-Quality of the proposal and the potential of the business to achieve sustainable growth
+Quality of the proposal and the potential impact on the business demonstrated in the proposal

-Impact of proposed changes on the competitive position of the company
+Impact of proposed changes on the competitive position and viability of the company

 For information, download Scoring Criteria for Online Retail Scheme (Word format)

-All applicants will be notified by email of the result of this assessment following evaluation of the first call.
+All applicants will be notified by email of the result of this assessment following evaluation of the Call.

 When is the call closing date?

-Please note: There is no obligation to use a consultant from the list to avail of this support funding and applicants are strongly encouraged to properly vet any consultant they are considering employing.
-No liability will accrue to Enterprise Ireland, for either the company's choice or the consultant's performance.
+Please note: There is no obligation to use an external service provider from the list to avail of this support funding and applicants are strongly encouraged to properly vet any external service provider they are considering employing.
+No liability will accrue to Enterprise Ireland, for either the company's choice or the external service provider's performance.

 For more information, please contact